Bears-R-Us/arkouda/training/CHAPEL_TUTORIAL.md

 ## `forall` Loops
 <a id="ex6"></a>
 #### Example 6: Factorial with must-parallel `forall` and Reduction
 Back to parallel factorial, let's use `reduce` to combine the results of each task.
+This a [task intent](https://chapel-lang.org/docs/primers/forallLoops.html#task-intents-and-shadow-variables) as signified by the `with` keyword.
 ```Chapel
 proc factorial(n: int) {
   var fact: int = 1;